Skip to Main Content

 Three cows standing in a pasture.
 Two horses standing in a pasture with two more horses in the background.

-Our Road Patrol deputies respond to an extraordinary number of livestock and household animal related complaints each year.
 Whether it is due fencing damaged during storms, flooding, etc. or simply inadequate fencing, livestock roaming unhindered can cause severe damage.
 Neighboring landowners can be forced to deal with destruction of crops, property, and injury from roaming livestock.
 One of the biggest concerns is the possibility of a motor vehicle accident resulting in injuries or death due to livestock being in the roadways.
-If you currently own livestock or are looking into purchasing livestock, remember that you are required to provide adequate fencing or structures to keep the livestock confined to your property.

 Cow standing in the road.